5 Mistakes to Avoid When Making Burgers

 Have you ever cooked burgers that shrink to almost half their size or dome up in the middle?
 I bet those burgers didn’t have a dimple in the middle.
 Making dimples in the meat before it’s cooked is what sets apart a good-sized, flat-topped burger from the rest of the pack.

-→ Follow this tip: I learned this tip last year from Christine, and it completely changed the way I make burgers!
+→ Follow this tip: I learned this tip last year and it completely changed the way I make burgers!
 Pressing a shallow “dimple” in the patty is the best way to avoid shrinking and domed burgers.
 Use your fingers to press down the center of the patty so it’s about a quarter-inch thinner that the outer edge.

 4. Not seasoning your burger at the right time.